Keshaunj/snake-game-project-Unit1/README.md

 ## Strecth goals after I apply functionality make game nice and colorful with vivid hues
 like instuctor megan said using grid can  help because its like my tic-tac -toe game.

+## monday tuesday 6th
+- fixed syntax erros in my code and